lfit/itpol/protecting-code-integrity.md

 know this from several successful malware attacks that scanned users' home directories and uploaded any private key content found there.

-It would be very damaging to a developer to have their PGP keys stolen -- in the Free Software world this is often tantamount to identity theft.
+It would be very damaging for any developer to have their PGP keys stolen -- in the Free Software world this is often tantamount to identity theft.
 Removing private keys from your home directory helps protect you from such events.

 #### Back up your GnuPG directory